moonbeam-foundation/moonbeam/MBIPS/MBIP-1.md

 require the application to compute the required value.
 It might also conflict with contract using the value of the transaction for other matters.

+## Follow-up

+A purge mechanism could be implemented after enough time to destroy the smart contract that don't have a deposit associated (those created before this proposal is enacted).
+This would allow to reduce the state storage size significantly.

+It would require a new precompile function allowing anyone to deposit for any smart contract.
+This would allow to keep smart contracts already deployed that are considered useful.